fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 ![Academic Year Fields in quick view](/docs/assets/img/school-settings/academic-year-fields-2.png)

 * *Academic Year Name*: How you want to call your academic year.
 You would choose something like 2020-2021, or 2020 (if in Southern Hemisphere countries)
-* *Year Start Date*: the first day of your academic year.
+* *Year Start Date*: the first day of your academic year
-* *Year End Date*: the last day of your academic year.
+* *Year End Date*: the last day of your academic year
 * *School*: Your school can have several sections such as Kindergarten, Primary Schools and Secondary Schools.
 The Academic year of each of these sections might not totally align.

 ## 3. Documents linked to Academic Year